LivePersonInc/developer-center/pages/documents/rt-interactions/app-engagement/overview.md

 2. [Here are the API terms of use](https://www.liveperson.com/policies/terms-of-use){:target="_blank"}.

+### Introduction

+When implementing an API based chat windows in non-monitored flow (When the LiveEngage LpTag is not part of the flow), getting the Engagement is within the responsibility of the Chat API Based window Service.

+In order to present a "Click to Chat" button with an updated state of availability, you must access the LP Monitoring system to create a visitor session and get an engagement.
+This call can be made by the getEngagement() function by the App Engagement API.

+The App Engagement API exposes an eligibility and availability check for engagements for any specific consumer from an external application.
+This API enables you to start a session, and update the session with SDEs.

 ### Use Cases

 * Incorporate LiveEngage chat window into a desktop application (gaming app, trading app, etc)